I call myself “The Switchel Blogger” and I have two blogs:

 The short answer to “why switchel?” is because I like it!
-Switchel is a non-alcoholic beverage dating back to Colonial times.
+Switchel is a beverage from Colonial times.
 From Wikipedia:

 Switchel debatably originated in the Caribbean, but New England also holds credit as the source of switchel, and it became a popular summer drink in the American Colonies in the late 17th century.
 By the 19th century, it had become a traditional drink to serve to thirsty farmers at hay harvest time.